MicrosoftDocs/ef-core-for-beginners/README.md

 ## Repository structure

-The starter project for each video is located in the corresponding folder under in the **parts** folder.
+The starter project for each video is located in the corresponding folder under the **parts** folder.
 For example, the starter project for *Getting Started with Entity Framework Core* (Part 1 of 5) is located in [parts/1-getting-started](parts/1-getting-started/).

 The script, code snippets, and connection strings used for each video are located in the **notes** folder, organized by parts.
-For example, the notes for Part 1 are located in [notes/part1](notes/part1/).
+For example, the notes for Part 1 are located in [notes/1-getting-started](notes/1-getting-started/).

 ## Requirements